DaniilVysotskiy/pirple_homework_1/README.md

 # A simple "Hello World" API

-Creats https server listening on configurable port.
+Creates https server listening on configurable port.
+To succesfully start the server `key.pem` and `cert.pem` files should be placed to `/config/https` directory.

 Returns user's info on `GET` request to root `/`.